 Bespoke, indeed, not exactly a good fit.
 The dregs of their inventory.
 Pieces they would in any case jettison: junk, file-and-forget pieces… I don’t fancy you will use the new songs as highlights embracing story points, but rather as filler at best.

 Up Periscope Yellow: The Making of the Beatles’ Yellow Submarine, Al Brodax

 The albums’s second side comprised seven tracks, re-recordings of the George Martin’s orchestral soundtrack for the film.
-These were album recordings were taped with a 41-piece orchestra over two three-hour sessions on 22 and 23 October 1968, and were edited on 22 November.
+These album recordings were taped with a 41-piece orchestra over two three-hour sessions on 22 and 23 October 1968, and were mixed and edited on 24 and 25 October.